tanzu-end-to-end/cartographer-workshop/workshop/content/exercises/c02-Templates.md

 text: "  imagePath: .status.latestImage\n"
 ```

-Now, Cartographer can create the resource, monitor its status, and extract the desired value(s).
+Now, Cartographer can create the resource, monitor its status, and extract the desired value.

 Your ClusterImageTemplate can now be used to create Image resources for any number of applications!